top of page

 I told myself I had to find a way to make the experience a teachable moment.

-I knew that there was a reason that King was now my angel.
+I knew that there was a reason King was now my angel.
 I believed that I was a better woman because of the pain I went through.
 I realized the importance of life (through new eyes).
-I had to come to understand the role I needed to play, when life was not it's best to me.
-I grew to accept, that in life, no matter how misunderstood at times, every lessons is equally as valuable.
+I had to come to understand the role I needed to play when life was not at its best.
+I grew to accept that in life, no matter how misunderstood at times, every lesson is equally as valuable.

 I can't tell you what that looks like.
-Because for me it was many days shedding happy and sad tears.
+Because for me, it was many days of shedding happy and sad tears.
 But regardless to the countless days of tear stained cheeks I endured, it was one more day I grew to accept that he existed, he lived and learned to cherish the moments (even though they were few), because no one could ever take those away.
 They happened and will forever be embedded in my heart and memory.
-So it became a matter of learning how to smile at those memories, instead of shedding tears...
+So, it became a matter of learning to smile at those memories and find joy in them instead of shedding tears...

 STAGE THREE: LIVING WITH WHAT IS...

-It's hard to go on with life, as it was, especially after you have experienced a loss.
-I learned that you shouldn't try to get back to life as it was, because it will never be the same...
+It's hard to go on with life as it was, especially after you have experienced a loss.
+I learned that you shouldn't try to return to life as it was because it will never be the same...

-I had to come to terms with the fact that loss is just as significant as love, it changes us in ways we can't forsee.
-So for me to learn to live with what is, I had to accept that living in the absence of King, would be different for me.
+I had to come to terms with the fact that loss is just as significant as love; it changes us in ways we can't foresee.
+So, for me to learn to live with what is, I had to accept that living in the absence of King would be different.

-The most important part in stage three, is recognizing that you can't go back to the way things were.
-Because no matter how hard you try, you can't unsee life with your new eyes.
-You have to be willing to walk through life knowing you are different, knowing you have changed, and being ok with people you used to be with, not knowing how to deal with that change, or interact with the person you have become.
+The most important part of stage three is recognizing that you can't go back to the way things were.
+No matter how hard you try, you can't unsee life with your new eyes.
+You have to be willing to walk through life knowing you are different, knowing you have changed, and being okay with the people you used to be with, not knowing how to deal with that change or interact with the person you have become.

-I can give you stages, but I can't tell you how you will be changed or what "new" will look like for you.
-All I know is that loving and losing, shapes us the most, and turns us into people we may not have otherwise encountered.
+I can give you stages, but I can't tell you how you will be changed or what "new" will look like.
+All I know is that loving and losing shape us the most and turn us into people we may not have otherwise encountered.

 So, don't stifle the questions.
 Don't run from reality.
-Try your best to be the person to live through the pain, and keep loving as best you can.
-Pretty soon love will heal everything that was broken and/or bruised.
+Try your best to be the person who lives through the pain, and keep loving as best you can.
+Pretty soon, love will heal everything that was broken and/or bruised.

 Recent Posts